HOW WE HELP

 We also understand that the “unknown” regarding the process you face can cause crushing anxiety when that’s the last thing you or a loved one needs.
-Don is dedicated to not just bringing experience to your trial team, but to alleviating unnecessary anxiety by making sure that he is available to you when you need him and that you are fully informed and involved at every step in the process.
+Our military attorneys are dedicated to not just bringing experience to your trial team, but to alleviating unnecessary anxiety by making sure that he is available to you when you need him and that you are fully informed and involved at every step in the process.

 WE KNOW HOW TO WIN

 Next, we know how to win the war you face.
 If you find yourself in need of a military lawyer, whether for a criminal or administrative issue or for a military appeal, know this: the “war” will be made up of many battles, from the beginning of the investigation or accusation, through the complexities of a court martial trial or administrative hearing, to the intricacies of the military appeal process.